gearjosh/beeriodic-table/README.md

 - No known bugs.

 ## Support and contact details
-- For questions or support you can email me at: comedian.sean.connery@gmail.com.
+- For questions or support open an issue right here in this repo!

 ## Technologies Used
-- This uses Javascript, Node.js, and everything listed under _Configuration/dependencies (npm)"_ above.
+- This uses React, Webpack, Javascript, Node.js, and more!

 ### License
 This software is licensed under GNU GPLv3.